6

 The skills the curriculum teaches (naming an emotion, repairing a friendship, asking for what you need) are universal.
 The way they're taught, the examples used, and the language of instruction must be adapted for the children sitting in the classroom.

-Our Pakistan strategy is deliberate: we're starting with English-medium schools, where our scales work as-is, while simultaneously translating and validating our assessment instruments into Urdu with partners like PILL and the University of Punjab.
+Our Pakistan strategy is deliberate: we're starting with English-medium schools, where our scales work as-is, while working to establish Urdu translation and validation collaborations with institutions such as PILL and the University of Punjab.
 Once the Urdu scales are validated, we expand to Urdu-medium schools, reaching the majority of Pakistani students.

 Future deployments will follow the same model: local academic partners, locally hired teachers, locally adapted materials, the same underlying curriculum.